Search

 At MoveMobility, we have full size van options that feel similar to a bus, but we do not sell buses.
 And there’s a reason for that.

-Accessible buses can be a great option for transit service providers because of the capacity capabilities–but the problems can significantly outweigh the pros.
+Because of their capacity capabilities, accessible buses can be a great option for transit service providers, but the problems can significantly outweigh the pros.

 1. An accessible bus needs a lot of maintenance to run properly

 A bus needs more maintenance than an average wheelchair accessible vehicle.
-This is because a bus has had more extensive conversions done to it to make it wheelchair accessible.
+This is because a bus has had more extensive conversions to make it wheelchair accessible.

-Accessible buses do not have the same lifespan that a factory-built van has because the bus is made by mounting a bus body onto a vehicle chassis.
+Accessible buses do not have the same lifespan as factory-built vans because they are made by mounting a bus body onto a vehicle chassis.

 Because of this, the following issues can arise: